jonathanmeaney-lmk/globale_store/TESTING.md

 -  The user's information is correctly updated on the database.
 - Authentication:
   - Only registered, logged in users can access the My Profile page (the link is correctly hidden from non-authenticated users).
-  - If a non-authenticated user tries to access the My Profile page by typing the correct URL into the web browser, they are correctly redirected to the login page.
+  - If a non-authenticated user tries to access the My Profile page by typing the URL into the web browser, they are correctly redirected to the login page.

 ### **Order History Page**